bprosen/Momentum/README.md

-# PC-Parkour
+# RN-Parkour
-ParkourCraft Bukkit Parkour Plugin
+Renatus Network Parkour Plugin

-The plugin is made specifically for ParkourCraft Parkour server.
+The plugin is made specifically for Renatus Network's Parkour server.